CorporateClash/public/releases/1.0.8.7.md

 - Black Friday means big sales, which means a Sellbot Mega Invasion!
 Go help save Toontown from the Sellbot Menace!

 Optimization:
-- Made a slight improvements to street loading, players should see a small bump in peformance on streets.
+- Made a slight improvement to street loading, players should see a small bump in peformance on streets.
 - Toons now load from preloaded cache.

 Bugfixes: